AbdurrahmanIdr/alx-airbnb-database/README.md

 Sensitive system errors will not be exposed to clients.
 Instead, secure logging will be implemented to monitor suspicious activities while maintaining system transparency for developers and administrators.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines are automated workflows that streamline the process of building, testing, and deploying code.
+In this project, CI/CD ensures that every change made to the codebase is automatically tested and deployed to staging or production environments with minimal manual intervention.

+### Why CI/CD Is Important

+- **Faster Development:** Automated builds and tests reduce delays between code submission and deployment.
+- **Improved Code Quality:** Frequent testing helps catch bugs early in the development cycle.
+- **Consistent Deployments:** Automation reduces human error and ensures predictable releases.
+- **Team Collaboration:** Teams can integrate and deliver code more confidently and frequently.

+### Tools Used

+- **GitHub Actions:** Automates the CI/CD workflows for testing, building, and deploying the project directly from the GitHub repository.
+- **Docker:** Containerizes the application to ensure consistent environments across development, testing, and production.
+- **Docker Compose:** Orchestrates multi-container setups for backend, database, and services during integration testing.
+- **Nginx & Gunicorn:** Serve as the production-ready deployment stack.
+- **Optional:** Integration with cloud platforms like Heroku, AWS, or DigitalOcean for hosting and environment management.

+---